Stewjw-jsi/code-mentor/README.md

 ## Configuration

-The application can be configured through environment variables or through the `RunnableConfig` parameter:
+The application can be configured through environment variables or through the `RunnableConfig` parameter in configuration.py OR within LangSmith:

 - `MODEL_PROVIDER`: Provider of the LLM (default: "openai")
 - `MODEL`: Name of the LLM to use (default: "gpt-4o-mini")